xgqfrms/Chinese-translation-of-ebooks/README.md

 # Chinese-translation-of-ebooks: No 001
- :cn: Chinese translation of  HTML5, JavaScript, and jQuery 24-Hour Trainer :books:
+ :cn: HTML5, JavaScript, and jQuery 24-Hour Trainer :books:

 ***
 ***